shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

-Specifically, we'll assign each person a conversion rate (i.e. probability) then take a random sample from the binomial distribution using that probabilty to determine if that person converted.
+Specifically, we'll assign each person a conversion rate (i.e. probability) then take a random sample from the binomial distribution using that probability to determine if that person converted.

 Let's simulate the conversion for each person and see the overall conversion rates for each variation.